You must wear full 'academic dress' for your ceremony. This consists of:

 The colour and style of your hood indicates what sort of qualification you are receiving: for example red/grey for a BA or red/blue for a BSc.

 There will be up to 600 fellow graduates collecting their gowns at the same time as you, so gown collection will be busy.
 Please make sure you give yourself plenty of time to collect your gown and then make your way over to De Montfort Hall in time to check-in for your ceremony.
+Check out what happens on the day so you can plan your day accordingly.

 You can wear your mortarboard throughout the day, and you will want to wear it for your official photos.
 But during the ceremony itself, we ask you to hold it and to leave it on your seat as you walk across the stage.Please don't throw your mortarboard in the air - it's got corners which could prove to be a hazard to people nearby.